 Visallo is hosted at GitHub and uses Git for source control.
 In order to obtain the source code, you must first install Git on your system.
 GitHub provides instructions for installing and setting up Git.

-To get started, clone the main repository using this command.
+To get started on Mac OS or Linux, clone the main repository using this command.

 git clone git://github.com/visallo/visallo.git